William Booth: Legacy

-In Booth's honour, Vachel Lindsay wrote the poem, "General William Booth Enters into Heaven".
+In Booth's honour, Vachel Lindsay wrote the poem "General William Booth Enters into Heaven".
 Charles Ives, who had been Evangeline Booth's neighbour, set the poem to music.
 In 1990 a diesel locomotive in the British Rail fleet was named 'The William Booth'.

 The William Booth rose, developed by Agriculture and Agri-Food Canada, was named in his honour.
 William Booth Memorial Training College in Denmark Hill, London, the College for Officer Training of The Salvation Army in the United Kingdom, is named after him, as is the William Booth Primary School in his native Nottingham and William Booth Lane in central Birmingham.
 Many Salvation Army training colleges, schools, orphanages, hospitals and other institutions around the world bear his name.

 Statues of each of the Booths by George Edward Wade were erected on Champion Hill in London, next to the Salvation Army's training college in London in 1929.
 Replicas of these statues stand in the Mile End Road, close to the site of the first Salvation Army meeting: that of William was unveiled in 1979, and that of Catherine in 2015.

 Mount William Booth in Alberta, Canada was named after Booth.

 William is remembered (with Catherine) in the Church of England with a commemoration on 20 August.

-In 2002, Booth was named among the 100 Greatest Britons in a BBC poll.

-Children of William and Catherine Booth
+Family and children

 William Booth and Catherine Mumford were married on 17 June 1855 at Stockwell New Chapel, at that time part of Surrey.
 They had eight children: